SBA SURETY BOND

 SBA’s underwriting tools include:

 SBA will count bank line of credit availability towards working capital, something that no surety company does!
 Further, SBA will consider aggregate bonding program capacity of up to 20x analyzed working capital.
-The conventional general rule of thumb among standard sureties is 10x analyzed working capital and net worth for subcontractors and 15X for general contractors.
+The general rule of thumb among standard surety bond companies is 10x analyzed working capital and net worth for subcontractors and 15X analyzed working capital and net worth for general contractors.

 SBA will consider companies with negative net worth and only takes into account working capital.
-They do not look at a company’s net worth.
+SBA does not look at a company’s net worth.

 Small businesses and principals are SBA eligible immediately after a judge issues a bankruptcy discharge order.
-Surety requirements may be different.
+Traditional surety bond company requirements may be different.

 SBA will consider open liens for past due taxes and other public debts if the principal has established an installment plan and is current on all payments.